andre-st/goodreads-toolbox/likeminded.md

 ## Observations and limitations

 **Latest version:**
-- reduce the program's runtime by using a special purpose shelf (--shelf parameter), otherwise loading data could take a month with too many books:
+- reduce the program's runtime by using a special purpose shelf (--shelf parameter):
-  Start with 100 "best of" books, which are already somehow representative of its readers
+  Start with 100 "best-of" books, which are already somehow representative of its readers; alternatively specify multiple shelves in a single run.
+  Avoid using your #ALL# or "read" shelf because loading data could take a month with too many books.
 - slow but good enough since you run it 4x a year
 - make sure you have some _Gigabytes_ of free diskspace for /tmp/
-- there's no way to load _all_ reviews of a book, but the program tries different things to get as much reviews as possible (tweaks see --help parameter).
+- there's no way to load _all_ reviews of a book, but the program tries different things to get as much reviews as possible.
   This means there is a number of readers not considered in our statistics, and we cannot randomize in a way which would produce samples of similar size.
   Although, we don't get _all_ members (for books with ten of thousand